-To use a tape measure as a compass, first insert your chosen fastener to the center of your workpiece and then slide the tang onto the fastener head.
+To use a tape measure as a compass, insert your chosen fastener into the center of your workpiece and then slide the tang onto the fastener head.
 Extend the tape measure to the desired radius and hold a pencil vertically on the back of the tape measure casing.
 Then move the casing and pencil around the circumference of the circle.
 This method isn’t suggested for situations where accuracy is critical, but you’d be surprised how well it works for many needs.

 Measure once, cut many more times